Everything you need to know about purchase protection on Bank of America credit cards

 Not only that, but paying with plastic is easily more secure than other payment methods since most credit cards come with zero liability for fraudulent purchases.
 Further, many credit cards come with added consumer protections and insurance products that can help you save money or avoid financial losses in specific situations.

-Purchase protection is one such benefit, and at least one Bank of America credit card offers this perk.
+Purchase protection is one such benefit, and some Bank of America credit cards offer this perk through Visa.
 This guide goes over Bank of America purchase protection, how it works and how you can file a claim if you need to.

-For your Bank of America purchase protection to come into play, you need to be a cardholder of a Bank of America credit card that offers this perk.
-If the item you purchase is lost or damaged during the coverage period of 90 days from the date of purchase, then you can apply for reimbursement or repair coverage with Bank of America.
-Keep in mind that Bank of America purchase protection is good for up to $10,000 per claim and $50,000 per cardholder.
+For your Bank of America purchase protection to come into play, you need to be a cardholder of a Bank of America Visa Signature credit card that offers this perk.
+If the item you purchase is lost or damaged during the coverage period of 90 days from the date of purchase, then you can apply for reimbursement or repair coverage with Visa.

-With purchase protection from your Bank of America credit card, however, you could apply for repair or replacement of your tablet regardless of Best Buy’s policy.
+With purchase protection from your Visa credit card, however, you could apply for repair or replacement of your tablet regardless of Best Buy’s policy.

-What kind of purchases does Bank of America purchase protection cover?
+What kind of purchases does purchase protection cover on Bank of America cards?

-What does Bank of America purchase protection not cover?
+What does purchase protection on Bank of America cards not cover?

-Bank of America purchase protection does come with a standard set of exclusions.
+Purchase protection on Bank of America cards does come with a standard set of exclusions.
 Items that will not receive purchase protection, even if you pay with your credit card, include (but are not limited to):

 - Animals and live plants